 As is the case with vintage trading cards from the same era, the original Hartland statues have several different variations.

-- Nellie Fox and Eddie Mathews can be found with and without red trim painted around the "SOX" logo on the front of their jerseys as well as around the number on the back.
+- Nellie Fox and Eddie Mathews can be found with and without red trim painted around the logo on the front of their jerseys as well as around the number on the back.

 - Luis Aparicio, Rocky Colavito and Don Drysdale have either a white or purple toe plate.